VictorHugoAguilar/javascript-theory-questions-explained/readme.md

 # Javascript Interview Question Explained

+- 1: `First line`, then print `a, b, c` in a new line, and finally print `Third line` as next line
+- 2: `First line`, then print `a, b, c` in a first line, and print `Third line` as next line
+- 3: Missing semi-colon error
+- 4: Cannot read properties of undefined
 - 1: A, A
 - 2: A, B
 - 1: ReferenceError: arguments is not defined